Pittsburgh Pirates (NHL): Logos and uniforms

 The Pirates were one of the first teams in Pittsburgh to use the black & gold color scheme, basing their colors around the Flag of Pittsburgh's colors.
 They were predated in that regard by their own predecessor, the Yellow Jackets, as well as the 1912 Pittsburgh Filipinos and 1924 Pittsburgh Pirates baseball teams.
 Decades after the team folded, the colors have become the team colors of all three of Pittsburgh's major sports teams.
 However, during the team's existence, they would be the only team in the city with the colors, as the Pittsburgh Pirates baseball team, like all other baseball teams at the time, had a more patriotic red, white, and blue color scheme and wouldn't permanently adopt black & gold until 1948.
 Meanwhile, the NFL's Pittsburgh Steelers would not exist until 1933, three years after the team left town and two years after the franchise folded altogether.

 The Pirates would later have a connection with Pittsburgh's next NHL franchise; the Pittsburgh Penguins.
 In January 1980, the Boston Bruins protested to the NHL over the Penguins proposed change in team colors, from blue (in light and dark shades) and white to black and gold (colors present on the Penguins' logo).
 The Penguins used the Pirates as an example of an NHL team, other than the Bruins, that used the black & gold color scheme; in addition, black and gold was not even the Bruins' original color scheme, as they wore brown and gold (the colors of Bruins founder Charles Adams' First National grocery stores) until 1935.
 The NHL allowed the Penguins to change their colors as a result of the Pirates using these colors.
+In the 2023 NHL Winter Classic, the Penguins paid homage to the Pirates with their uniforms for the game, which featured the original "P" logo from the team's first jersey and a similar striping pattern.